LALITCHAROLA/genr-kit/README.md

 ## Tools

-#### 📷 **Image Captioning**: Create descriptive text from images

-This tool uses the `Salesforce/blip-image-captioning-base` model from Hugging Face, which provides high-quality image captions suitable for accessibility and content description purposes.## 🛠️ Tools

 Genr-Kit provides a comprehensive suite of tools for common generative AI tasks.
 Each tool leverages state-of-the-art, publicly available models from the Hugging Face Hub.

 ---